OtaTran241/MLOps_GithubActions/README.md

 # MLOps Model Deployment

-This project demonstrates the deployment of a machine learning model using Flask, Docker, and Kubernetes.
-The model is trained on the Iris dataset and exposes a REST API for predictions.
+this MLOps project is an end-to-end pipeline for a Machine Learning model using GitHub Actions.

 ## CI/CD Pipeline Analysis